EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 The scorecard is broken up into General Skills that we think most/all team members should have and Core Role Skills, which for a Software Engineer includes a lot of technical implementation skills as well as product and design collaborative skills.

+I'd love to dig into each skill in detail, but this is already going to be too long.
+Let's accept for now that these skills could be anything and discuss how we score candidates at a higher level.